microsoft/sqlworkshops/sql2019lab/03_Availability.md

 Long running transactions can take the following forms:

-- A transaction that does not make alot of mmodifications but is held open for a long period of time
+- A transaction that does not make alot of modifications but is held open for a long period of time
 - A transaction that makes alot of data modifications (think deleting all rows in a 1 billion row table)

 Both of these scenarios can lead to the following problems: